School Personal Statement

 4. Don't write a scholarly or overly academic paper.
 The essay is your opportunity to demonstrate your non-academic strengths, particularly your personality.
 Don't waste the opportunity to let us get to know the real you.

 5. Don't appear overly idealistic or preachy.
-Don't use trite, tired themes for the focus of the essay.
+Don't use trite or tired themes for the focus of the essay.
 Be original.
 Each year, we receive hundreds of essays that discuss the horrors of nuclear weapons and the dangers of global warming.
 Sadly, they don't tell us anything we don't already know.
 If you choose to discuss a meaningful issue, do so in the context of your demonstrated commitment to change it, either through your career or volunteer work.
 Don't confuse passive idealism (or future intentions) with productive action.
 A demonstrated commitment to a cause is worth writing about; passive idealism is not.

 6. Don't try to explain blemishes on your record.
 With rare exceptions, it is impossible to explain poor grades and test scores without sounding irresponsible or defensive.
 Neither will enhance your admissions chances.
-If you have a compelling excuse for an academic disappointment, place it in a separate addendum to your file, rather than in the body of an essay or personal statement.
+If you have a compelling excuse for an academic disappointment, place it in a separate addendum to your file, rather than in the body of your essay or personal statement.

 9. Don't lie or exaggerate.
 Applicants seldom realize how easy it is to detect lies and half-truths in admissions essays.
 Don't pretend to be someone you are not.
 After reading your file, committee members have an excellent "feel" for your character and can tell when a reported event or achievement isn't consistent with the rest of your history.
 Lying is a fatal mistake.
-A single misrepresentation on your application will lead us to doubt all of your other assertions.
+A single misrepresentation on your application will cause us to doubt all of your other assertions.

 11. Don't play games with the word limit.
 Don't use a miniscule type size or invisible border to shrink an essay to the stipulated length.
 Except in extreme circumstances, your finished essay should adhere to the maximum word limit.
 In many cases, less is more.
-Convery your points quickly and efficiently; don't feel obligated to "fill" extra space.
+Present your points quickly and efficiently; don't feel obligated to "fill" extra space.